Jurkyy/ascii_shooter/BLOG.md

 # Building an ASCII Boomer Shooter in Rust

-*A game dev's journey into Bevy, Quake physics, and the art of game feel*
+*A journey into Bevy, Quake physics, and the art of game feel*

 ---